8 Best Free Plugins for Customizing the WordPress Dashboard in 2026

 Widget Disable works on both the front and back ends of your WordPress website.
 It allows administrators to easily turn off access to specific widgets.

-With regards to the dashboard, it’s a great way to remove clutter for your site’s users.
+Regarding the dashboard, it’s a great way to reduce clutter for your site’s users.
 Too often, plugins litter the screen with widgets that are little more than advertisements.
-Widget Disable helps to make for a cleaner back-end experience.
+Widget Disable helps create a cleaner back-end experience.

 Admin Columns for WordPress